 8. London family home by Alex Michaelis | Architect Designed Homes | Self Design Home

 Inspired by the modernism aspect of Le Corbusier’s work, architect Alex has designed a curved walled home for his family in London.
 The ground floor of the house is a rectangular area, with curvilinear volumes above.
 The theme of the house incorporates geometrical and sculptural forms.
 On the first floor, the house splits into two separate spaces with a walkway connecting them.
 The materials inside are sand-colored and echo the creamy finishes of the exterior brickwork.
 The interesting feature in the design is the use of skylights of different shapes on various levels.

 A set of interconnected volumes form this family home in Tokyo.
 The architect previously lived in a 50-year old property on the existing plot and decided to demolish the existing building to build a larger home.
 The house has four stories to accommodate the architect’s growing family.
 The openings are on the north side.
 Using a geometric steel formwork allows a stack of spaces to be without interruption of internal columns.
 The level changes separate the different rooms, eliminating the need for doors and corridors which take up space.

-The architect-designed a holiday home for his family on the coast of Uruguay.
-The house features timber as the recurring material, apart from exposed concrete walls and ceilings, which have the texture of the timber boards.
+The architect-designed holiday home for his family on the coast of Uruguay.
+This self-designed home features timber as the recurring material, apart from exposed concrete walls and ceilings, which have the texture of the timber boards.
 The ground floor includes the kitchen and dining space.
 These spaces open out to a deck and the rear garden.
 The living room and master bedroom comprise the first floor, which has beautiful views of the sea.